Tasmanian irrigation schemes: Tranche 3

 This can improve both the operational performance and efficiency of existing irrigation and the productive capacity of Tasmania’s agriculture sector more broadly.

-This program initiative is for a potential range of improvements to enable the expansion of the irrigable area of Tasmania and support the distribution of water to the highest productive use.
+This program proposal is for a potential range of improvements to enable the expansion of the irrigable area of Tasmania and support the distribution of water to the highest productive use.
 These include constructing additional irrigation schemes and connecting, augmenting and enhancing existing irrigation schemes.

 The individual components of the program, including their costs and beneﬁts, are still subject to investigation through business case development.